Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 2 Oktober 2025 05.27.04 UTC
+- WIB: Kamis, 2 Oktober 2025 06.23.30 UTC
-- WITA: Kamis, 2 Oktober 2025 06.27.04 UTC
+- WITA: Kamis, 2 Oktober 2025 07.23.30 UTC
-- WIT: Kamis, 2 Oktober 2025 07.27.04 UTC
+- WIT: Kamis, 2 Oktober 2025 08.23.30 UTC

 Kutipan Inspiratif:
-"Friendship is born at that moment when one person says to another: What!
-You too?
-I thought I was the only one."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: friendship
+Kategori: technology